 To do that, they’ll need robust and reliable intelligence to guide their decisions, to ensure they meet the post-pandemic healthcare customer where they are.

-Here are four ways NRC Health’s Market Insights will help them do just that.
+Here are three ways NRC Health’s Market Insights will help them do just that.

 The coronavirus has proven decisively how fast consumer sentiment can change.
 A few weeks marked the difference between a normally functioning economy and one that had virtually shut its doors.
 The whiplash sent many organizations reeling.